narvarte/monasca-docker/tools/InfluxChkRam/README.md

 ## Description
 The script checks RAM usage of influxdb service (running as docker container).
 If "RAM usage" > maxRam% of avail RAM:
-Stop and restart influxdb as well as related services:
+Stop and restart influxdb and monasca-persister service.
-•	Cadvisor
-•	Monasca-agent-collector
-•	Monasca-persister
-•	Influxdb
 maxRam has to be specified as a parameter, pls. refer to chapter Execution.
 ## Execution
 We recommend to copy the script to installation path of CMM.
-I.e., in the directory where docker-compose.yml, docker-compose-log.yml and .env are located.
+I.e., in the directory where docker-compose-metric.yml, docker-compose-log.yml and .env are located.
 The script requires 2 parameters:
-•	directory, where docker-compose.yml and docker-compose-log.yml are located.
+•	directory, where docker-compose-metric.yml and docker-compose-log.yml are located.
 &nbsp; This needs to be an absolute path, starting with “/”.
 •	max. value of RAM to be used:
 &nbsp; This parameter specifies max. percentage of usage of available RAM.
-&nbsp; It must be an integer value between 0 and 100.If you want to test the script directly:
+&nbsp; It must be an integer value between 0 and 100.
+If you want to test the script directly:
 • cp InfluxChkRam.sh *"CMM installation directory"*
 • sudo chmod +x InfluxChkRam.sh
 • cd *"CMM installation directory"*